Elevation: 8,858 ft

 This peak is not in the book.
 Published November 2018

 Peak 8858 is located at the head of Almo Park.
-It is also directly on the west ridge of Cache Peak, which lies a hefty 3 miles to the east.
+It sits on the west ridge of Cache Peak, which lies a hefty three miles to the east.
 It barely qualifies as a ranked summit as it has only 318 feet of prominence.
 Peak 8858 could also be called “West Cache Peak.”
-USGS Cache Peak.
-This page describes my September 24, 2018 climb of the South Spur/Northwest Ridge.
+USGS Cache Peak

-From the junction of ID-77 and Elba Road/1950 South in Elba, drive 12.7 miles south on ID-77 (passing through Almo) to a signed right (west) turn for the City of Rocks National Reserve at 3075 South.
+From the junction of ID-77 and Elba Road/1950 South in Elba, drive 12.7 miles south on ID-77 (passing through Almo) to a signed right/west turn for the City of Rocks National Reserve at 3075 South.
 This paved road is unofficially called the “City of Rocks Road.”
-Set your odometer to 0.0 here.
+Reset your odometer here.

-At 2.0 miles, you reach the City of Rocks east entrance Sign.
-Then at 4.1 miles, turn right to stay on the City of Rocks Road (“Bath Rock Campsites” sign here).
-At 6.6 miles, cross a 6,530-foot pass and the road name changes to Emery Canyon Road.
+At 2.0 miles, you reach the City of Rocks east entrance.
+At 4.1 miles, turn right to stay on the City of Rocks Road (“Bath Rock Campsites” sign here).
+At 6.6 miles, cross a 6,530-foot pass where the road name changes to Emery Canyon Road.
 From the saddle, continue west on the paved road and descend to a meadow.
-At 7.3 miles, you reach a junction with Logger Springs Road (which, after entering the Sawtooth National Forest, becomes Forest Service Road [FSR]-562).
+At 7.3 miles, reach a junction with Logger Springs Road which, after entering the Sawtooth National Forest, becomes FSR-562.
 This road is signed for “Logger Springs.”

-Turn right (north) onto Logger Springs Road and reset your odometer to 0.0 here.
+Turn right/north onto Logger Springs Road and reset your odometer.
 Drive up the steep, but smooth, road for 2.8 miles to reach the Sawtooth National Forest boundary (signed).
-At about 4.3 miles, you reach a signed road junction at 8,387 feet.
+At about 4.3 miles, reach a signed road junction at 8,387 feet.
 Continue straight on Logger Springs Road/FSR-562 (right is Stines Pass Road/FSR-607).
 At 6.3 miles, reach an unsigned road junction on a high, open ridge.
-Park just before this junction in a pullout on the left (west) side of the road.
+Park just before this junction in a pullout on the left/west side of the road.
 The elevation here is 8,207 feet.

-Leave the road where it crosses the Northwest Ridge of Peak 8858, at about 8,760 feet.
+Leave the road where it crosses the northwest ridge of Peak 8858 at about 8,760 feet.
 You have less than 100 vertical feet of uphill to the summit.
 Unfortunately, you must do a rather tedious bit of cross-country scrambling here, crossing over a false summit and dealing with thick scrub and large boulders en route.
-Immediately after leaving the road, ross a cattle fence on the right (south) side of the road.
+Immediately after leaving the road, cross a cattle fence on the right/south side of the road.
 Scramble southeast on a mix of ridge boulders and thick desert scrub to reach the large cairn on the [false] west summit.

 From the false summit, bushwhack east to a scrub-filled saddle, giving up 30 vertical feet in the process.
 Find gaps and cattle trails here to help you.
-Continue east and a bit left (north) to reach the true summit point of Peak 8858, a rocky outcrop with nothing on top but a triangulation post (+ wires) laying on the ground nearby.
+Continue east and a bit left/north to reach the true summit point of Peak 8858, a rocky outcrop with nothing on top but a triangulation post and wiring laying on the ground nearby.
 I built a small cairn on the massive ground boulder that is the highest point.
 There aren’t many loose rocks up here to work with.
 A small herd of cattle was grazing on the upper slopes south of the summit, wondering what the heck I was doing up here.